The Toolbox Murders: Casting

 Wesley Eure was cast in the role of Vance's nephew, Kent, who helps clean the apartment, and who in fact turns out to be an accomplice to his uncle's killings.
 Eure, who had previously appeared on the series Land of the Lost—which had recently been canceled at that time—agreed to take the role as he had been tired of taking "goody-goody roles.
 I'd been running from dinosaurs and being the perfect son for years, and now I got to be the killer!"

 Filming

 Principal photography of The Toolbox Murders began in the summer of 1977 in Canoga Park, Los Angeles at locations on Sherman Way and Vanowen Streets.
 The film was shot over a total of 18 days, on a budget of approximately $165,000.

 Release

 Box office

-The Toolbox Murders was released theatrically in the United States by Cal-Am Artists, The film was put out on VHS by VCI Entertainment. opening regionally in El Paso, Texas on February 17, 1978.
+The Toolbox Murders was released theatrically in the United States by Cal-Am Artists, opening regionally in El Paso, Texas on February 17, 1978.
 By mid-1978, the film had grossed $512,000 at ninety theaters in the United States.
 It had its Los Angeles premiere on November 1, 1978.

 In 1979, it was selected for screening at the 12th International Festival de Cine Fantástico y de Terror in Sitges, Spain.

+The film was put out on VHS by VCI Entertainment.